fledge-iot/fledge/docs/processing_data.rst

 | |flow_filteradded| |
 +--------------------+

-The dashed outline of the filter signifies that the filter has yet to be defined, its place within the pipeline is set, but the actual filter to be inserted as not been selected and it has not been configured.
+The dashed outline of the filter signifies that the filter has yet to be defined.
+Its place within the pipeline is set, but the actual filter to be inserted as not been selected and it has not been configured.
 Clicking on the + icon will bring up the filter selection dialog.

 +---------------------+
 | |flow_definefilter| |